16 Weight Training Tips for Men Over 50

 #1 Aim for brief and intense workouts

-The majority of guys who spend hours in the gym, get nowhere anyway.
+The majority of guys who spend hours in the gym get nowhere anyway.
 They believe that the amount of time they spend in the gym is directly proportionate to their results.

-And what’s more, it’s likely you’ve got a family and a bunch of responsibilities.
-So you don’t have the luxury of spending hours in the gym – especially when that time is unproductive.
+As a man in his 50s, you’ve probably got a family and a bunch of responsibilities.
+Therefore, you don’t have the luxury of spending hours in the gym/

-By now, you’ve been around the block enough to know that one life’s maxims is quality over quantity.
+You’ve been around long enough to know that one life’s maxims is quality over quantity.
 And this applies as much to weight training as it does to anything else.

 If you’re never trained HIT style before, it will wipe the floor with you.
 You’ll be begging for momma and reciting multiple Hail Mary’s.